 Category Settings Scenario The VS_011_B2B_SIPv4 Basic Transfer - Successful test scenario comprises three channels that implement a call transfer: Channel#0: This is the receiving party for the call initiated by endpoint B. Endpoint A (the transferrer) puts the established call on hold and transfers it to C. Channel#1: This is the originating party for a call to endpoint A. After the call is established, endpoint B (the transferee) is transferred to endpoint C. Channel#2: Endpoint C is the transfer target.
-Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) Dial Plan Because the activity only terminates a call, no activity is configured as call destination.
-SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page. transferred (VoIPSIPPeer3) is configured as Transfer Address in the SIP Settings page.
+Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: • IP: Use Consecutive values (per port) • TCP/UDP/TLS port: Use same value • Phone: Use consecutive values (per port) Dial Plan Because the activity only terminates a call, no activity is configured as call destination.
+SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
+Important!
+The address of the VoIPSIP Peer activity to which the call is transferred (VoIPSIPPeer3) is configured as Transfer Address in the SIP Settings page.
 Codec Settings The codec settings can be left unaltered.
 RTP Settings Because this test does not perform any RTP streaming, the Enable media on this activity option is not selected.
 Other Settings The IP version preference is set to IPv4, and no scenario variables need to be initialized.